morten-krogh/trlmdb/README.md

 When the application performs an operation, the flag is set to "ff" because the remote node knows nothing at all.
 The goal of the replicator is to make the flag "tt" which is the same as absent in db_node_time.
-When db_node_time is mepty, there is nothing to do for the replicator besides waiting for the application or messages from remote nodes.
+When db_node_time is empty, there is nothing to do for the replicator besides waiting for the application or messages from remote nodes.

 In a time message the meaning of the flags is